Eric0801/NTCIR-18-CLIR-pipeline/README.md

 This pipeline and architecture was built by [Yi-Ting, Chiu](https://github.com/Eric0801) (GitHub: [@Eric0801](https://github.com/Eric0801), also known as EatingChew).
 Any other repository implementing similar functionality is a descendant of this project.

+## 👥 Contributors

+This project also received support from [Zong-Han Bai] (GitHub: HummerQAQ), who contributed selectively to early-stage discussions, code testing, and translation error analysis verification.
+While valuable, these contributions do not cover the core design, full implementation, or the NTCIR-18 paper's final revision process.

+All contributions are transparently tracked in the GitHub commit and contributor history.

 ##  Model and Dataset Access

 Our fine-tuned Chinese-RoBERTa-wwm-ext reranker model is available on HuggingFace.
 The model, HF token, and dataset are available upon request for: